geozwaan/Erosion/README.md

 [https://github.com/EstherHeck/aspect/tree/fastscape_update_again](url)

-This branch is built on commit 84d40e7 of the ASPECT main version, which can be found at [https://github.com/geodynamics/aspect](url).
-A link to f747113 can be found in the folder /ASPECT

 ## Additional ASPECT plugins

 For the initial model conditions, we used the ASPECT plugins in the folder /plugins.
 The file CMakeLists.txt can be used to install these plugins as shared libraries against your ASPECT installation.